 An excellent hero image or the most sellable CTA button won't be of use if users can't read button labels.
 That's why it's also important to choose easily readable fonts — don't sacrifice legibility in favor of aesthetically pleasing but vague and low-contrasting fonts.

 Check your fonts for contrast with the Colorable tool or WebAIM first, so you can then adjust other colors on the website and be sure everything is impeccable from the accessibility perspective.
-Our Intro to Typefaces & Fonts blog can also be a good starting point to explore the world of readable fonts.
+Our Intro to Typefaces & Fonts article can also be a good starting point to explore the world of readable fonts.
 If you find yourself looking for a more detailed study of the subject, consider taking our Typography Course.